0x024/ethermail/README.md

 * ubuntu version need > 18.10LTS
 * you need set the vnc passwd in the wizard interface
 * you need update ethermail.db，For example my table structure
-* you need change inviteurl to youself in line_94
+* you need change invite link to youself in line_94